 Since North Carolina and South Carolina lie on the eastern seaboard, they are often affected by hurricanes, especially during the busy Atlantic hurricane season.
 While both states are considerably less vulnerable to hurricanes than Florida—since their coasts are also considerably shorter—you should still make sure to prepare for severe weather if you're planning a coastal getaway to the Carolinas from June through November during the hurricane season.

 The Atlantic hurricane season runs from June 1 to November 30 each year, with the peak period from early August through the end of October.
 The Atlantic basin includes the entire Atlantic Ocean, the Caribbean Sea, and the Gulf of Mexico.

-Based on historical weather records dating back to 1950, the Atlantic region will typically experience 12 tropical storms with sustained winds of 39 mph, of which six turn into hurricanes with winds reaching 74 mph or greater, and three major hurricanes category 3 or higher with sustained winds of at least 111 mph.
-It's important to note that most of these hurricanes do not make landfall in the United States.
+Based on historical weather records dating back to 1950, the Atlantic region will typically experience 12 tropical storms with sustained winds of at least 39 miles per hour.
+Additionally, six of these storms will turn into hurricanes with winds upward of 74 miles per hour, three of which may become category 3 or higher with sustained winds of at least 111 miles per hour.

 However, it's important to note that most of these major hurricanes do not make landfall in the United States; for example, 2010 was an extremely busy season, with 19 named storms and 12 hurricanes, yet no hurricane and only one tropical storm made landfall in the U.S. that year.
 Additionally, there is little to no correlation between the total number of storms and those that make landfall in any given season.

 On average, one to two hurricanes (or more specifically, 1.75 hurricanes) make landfall on the U.S. East Coast every year.
 Of those, 16 percent have swept North Carolina and 11 percent have reached South Carolina.
 Since 1851, 47 hurricanes have made direct hits on North Carolina, and 31 have landed in South Carolina.